Kaiwol1990/Mechaduino/step_response/README.md

 2. wait till the Mechaduino is ready and then close every serial monitor etc.

-3. set const int response_step = 20;  to a farly small value (20) works well for me (lockated in Paramters.cpp)
+3. in step_response.pde line 9 set int step = 200; to whatever stepsizeyou want to use

-4. make sure your motor can move the amount of degree you set it to in both directions
+4. in step_response.pde line 34 set   String portName = Serial.list()[   x  ]; set x to whatever your port is (1,2,3... depending on how mutch serial ports are available)

-5. in step_response.pde line 32 set   String portName = Serial.list()[   x  ]; set x to whatever your port is (1,2,3... depending on how mutch serial ports are available)
+5. make sure your motor can move the amount of degree you set it to in both directions

 6. start the step_response.pde script and wait a few seconds, it should open a window an some time later plot 3 graphes